Tumpsh/online-education-course/modules/evaluation/exams.md

 The fact that a school is not able to provide a space for an exam causes many critical issues in administering these exams.

-Additionally, accomodations taht many schools make for students with learning disabilities during exams, such as longer examination times, distraction-free rooms, and so on, are much more difficult in online learning.
+Additionally, accommodations that many schools make for students with learning disabilities during exams, such as longer examination times, distraction-free rooms, and so on, are much more difficult in online learning.

 As such, some online courses choose to forgo exams entirely, focusing evaluation into non-timed assignment, as detailed in the following lessons.
 This is a relatively radical but attractive option.